thedaggerx/DaggerX/README.md

 ```

 ## Important Notes on Column Lengths:
-The password column must be VARCHAR(1024) to accommodate the full base64-encoded hash (typically ~350-400 characters).
+The password column should be atleast VARCHAR(1024) to accommodate the full base64-encoded hash (typically ~350-400 characters).
 A shorter length (e.g., VARCHAR(255)) will truncate the hash, causing verifyPassword to fail.

-The name column should be VARCHAR(512) to store the base64-encoded encrypted name, which can be longer than the plaintext name (e.g., ~160 characters for a short name like "John Doe").
+The name column should be atleast VARCHAR(512) to store the base64-encoded encrypted name, which can be longer than the plaintext name (e.g., ~160 characters for a short name like "John Doe").

 Registration Example (register.php)
 ```